JordanGottardo/LittleJohnWebAPI/README.md

 This component requires to be running in order to access the API.

 ## First approach: docker run
-You can launch both components by using _docker build_ and _docker run_ (requires [Docker](https://www.docker.com/) installed on your machine).
+You can launch the server by using _docker build_ and _docker run_ (requires [Docker](https://www.docker.com/) installed on your machine).
 It will take care of building and running the server.

 First of all clone the repository, then open a terminal in the _LittleJohnWebAPI_ folder (where the Dockerfile_ is located).
 Then launch: